akshxrx/IgnitionHack2021/README.md

 Our submission: https://devpost.com/software/focus-aid?ref_content=user-portfolio&ref_feature=in_progress
 ** **
+# Navigating Website
+Start by answering few questions which will help AI generate a perfect page for you!
+You have to choose ***to be focused*** since, this is a focusing website!

 # Authors

 We are first-year CS students, who are interested in AI and Machine Learning.
 We both love the teaching